 We receive periodic base servicing fees for the servicing and collection of the automobile contracts.
 Under our securitization structures treated as secured financings for financial accounting purposes, such servicing fees are included in interest income from the automobile contracts.
 In addition, we are entitled to the cash flows from the trusts that represent collections on the automobile contracts in excess of the amounts required to pay principal and interest on the asset-backed securities, base servicing fees, and certain other fees and expenses (such as trustee and custodial fees).
 Required principal payments on the asset-backed notes are generally defined as the payments sufficient to keep the principal balance of such notes equal to the aggregate principal balance of the related automobile contracts (excluding those automobile contracts that have been charged off), or a pre-determined percentage of such balance.
-Where that percentage is less than 100%, the related securitization agreements require accelerated payment of principal until the principal balance of the asset-backed notes.
+Where that percentage is less than 100%, the related securitization agreements require accelerated payment of principal until the principal balance of the asset-backed securities is reduced to the specified percentage.
+Such accelerated principal payment is said to create overcollateralization of the asset-backed notes.